-New York Public Policy Masters Programs & Schools
+Public Policy Masters Programs & Schools in New York

 What’s The Difference Between a MPP and a MPA?

-Masters in Public Policy programs have a lot in common with a related degree, the Master of Public Administration or MPA.
-In fact, not only might some of the coursework overlap, but some programs might even combine the two, offering instead a “master of public policy and administration.”
-With all that uniting them, how does one tell them apart?
+Masters in Public Policy programs have a lot in common with the MPA.
+Also known as the Master of Public Administration.
+For instance, coursework often overlaps.
+Some programs might even combine the two degrees.
+(That’s called a master of public policy and administration.)
+So how do you tell the two programs apart?

 What To Expect In A MPP Program